TimMouskhelichvili/personal/public/static/markdown/blog/javascript-substring/en.md

 Those two methods are nearly identical (even their names are very similar), so a lot of people (including me), get confused between them.

-The biggest differences between those function are:
+The biggest differences between those functions are:

 #### 1. The second parameter